tailcallhq/tailcallhq.github.io/docs/guides/http2.md

 1. **Install OpenSSL**: If you don't have OpenSSL installed on your system, you can download and install it from the official [OpenSSL](https://www.openssl.org/source/) Website.

-Run this command in you local machine to genrate private keyes
+Run this command on your local machine to generate the private key.

 2. **Generate private key**